cduruk/cduruk.github.com/_posts/2013-03-02-coffeescript-and-brave-new-world.md

 The difference subtle in character count but is huge in functionality.
 And if you think this is a contrived example, it's not.
 This is a regression (in some loosely defined terms) that was introduced in the 1.5.0 version of the compiler that broke many people's apps, as is obvious from [this Github issue](https://github.com/jashkenas/coffee-script/issues/2715).

 Of course, this would never happen to *you*, the responsible developer who tests every single of their front-end code and never updates any component without proper testing.
-Joking side, while this single update conveniently broke many people's Express apps in obvious ways, that's not a chance you can take with every single line of your code.
+Joking aside, while this single update conveniently broke many people's Express apps in obvious ways, that's not a chance you can take with every single line of your code.
 In other words, while a minuscule possibility, it is possible to introduce a bug that would manifest itself in more subtle ways just because a new version of CoffeeScript decides to compile your uber-terse code in a different way now.

 ## Back to the Future